Broken Toilet Flange Repair: Solutions, Cost & DIY Guide

 Act Fast on Leaks

 Water leaking from your toilet base can damage subflooring within days.
-Even small leaks cause rot, mold growth, and structural issues that cost thousands to repair.
+Even small leaks cause rot, mold growth, and structural issues that can cost thousands to repair.
 Address leaks immediately to prevent expensive hidden water damage.

 Sewer Odors